xamarin/Monkey.BluetoothLE/Project Walkthroughs/BLE Remote Controlled Robot/AssembleChassis/Readme.md

 ![](Images/Chassis_14.jpg)

-## Step 8: Attach Breadboard, Netduino and Breadboard to the Chassis Plate
+## Step 8: Attach Breadboard, Netduino and Battery Pack to the Chassis Plate

 Make sure to run the battery pack wires under the Netduino, and note the orientation of the Netduino relative to the Breadboard.